Newdevelopments

 Parking garage and biodiversity garden

-On the Mendelweg, diagonally behind the Naturalis building, the construction of a new parking garage will start in mid-2024, according to the current schedule.
+In 2024, we started construction of a new parking garage on the Mendelweg, diagonally behind the Naturalis building.
 As soon as the parking garage is ready, the current parking lot behind Naturalis will make way for the biodiversity garden.

-Based around the existing collection tower, an impressive building has emerged that for the first time is capable of housing the collection, the research activities and the museum under one roof.
+Based around the existing collection tower, an impressive building has emerged that is capable of housing the collection, the research activities and the museum under one roof.
 The expansion reflects the development of Naturalis into the national biodiversity center for the Netherlands.

 A connectingbuilding

-Cohesion is key in the new Naturalis.
+The Naturalis building was designed by Neutelings Riedijk Architecten (NRA).
 The mighty central hall is where the old building and new building meet.
 The architecture is inspired by natural shapes: honeycomb, cat’s eyes or do you see leaves?
 In a sea of light, comin from every angle, all functional areas of the new building come together in the atrium; collection, research and the museum.
 This is also the place where our staff, scientists, families and students meet.
-The new building provides room for our growing collection and increasing numbers of visitors and scientists.
+The building provides room for our growing collection and increasing numbers of visitors and scientists.

 Sustainableexpansion